dltj/dltj-blog/_posts/2019-12-28-getftr-update.md

 Posted on [December 10th in _The Scholarly Kitchen_](https://scholarlykitchen.sspnet.org/2019/12/10/why-are-librarians-concerned-about-getftr/), Lisa outlines a series of concerns from a librarian perspective.
 I agree with some of these; others are not an issue in my opinion.

-### Lisa's Concern: The Connection to Seamless Access
+### Librarian Concern: The Connection to Seamless Access
 Many librarians have expressed a concern about how patron information can leak to the publisher through ill-considered settings at an institution's identity provider.
 Seamless Access can ease access control because it leverages a campus' single sign-on solution—something that a library patron is likely to be familiar with.
 If the institution's identity provider is overly permissive in the attributes about a patron that get transmitted to the publisher, then there is a serious risk of tying a user's research activity to their identity and the bad things that come from that (patrons self-censoring their research paths, commoditization of patron activity, etc.).
 I'm serving on a Seamless Access task force that is addressing this issue, and I think there are technical, policy, and education solutions to this concern.
 In particular, I think some sort of intermediate display of the attributes being transmitted to the publisher is most appropriate.

-### Lisa's Concern: The Limited User Base Enabled
+### Librarian Concern: The Limited User Base Enabled
 As Lisa points out, the population of institutions that can take advantage of Seamless Access, a prerequisite for GetFTR, is very small and weighted heavily towards well-resourced institutions.
 To the extent that projects like Seamless Access (spurred on by a desire to have GetFTR-like functionality) helps with the adoption of SAML-based infrastructure like Shibboleth, then the whole academic community benefits from a shared authentication/identity layer that can be assumed to exist.

-### Lisa's Concern: The Insertion of New Stumbling Blocks
+### Librarian Concern: The Insertion of New Stumbling Blocks
 Of the issues Lisa mentioned here, I'm not concerned about users being redirected to their campus single sign-on system in multiple browsers on multiple machines.
 This is something we should be training users about—there is a single website to put your username/password into for whatever you are accessing at the institution.
 That a user might already be logged into the institution single sign-on system in the course of doing other school work and never see a logon screen is an attractive benefit to this system.